How to monitor a file using OpManager?

 Steps to configure a file monitoring template

-- Click New Template.
+- Click Add.
 Add New Template window opens.

 - Template Name: Configure a name for the template.